konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/customGenDockerFile.md

 ```

 5. Transform using this customization and specify the customization using the `-c` flag.

 ```console
 $ move2kube transform -s src/ -c customizations/ --qa-skip
 ```

-Once the output is generated, we can observe:
+Once the output is generated, note the following:
-- The Dockerfile generated for the `frontend` app contains the custom base image.
+* The Dockerfile generated for the `frontend` app contains the custom base image.
-- A new file named `start-nodejs.sh` was generated in the `frontend` directory.
+* A new file named `start-nodejs.sh` was generated in the `frontend` directory.
-- The Kubernetes YAMLs are now generated in `myproject/yamls-elsewhere` directory and the parameterized YAMLs are also in `myproject/yamls-elsewhere-parameterized` directory.
+* The Kubernetes YAMLs are now generated in `myproject/yamls-elsewhere` directory and the parameterized YAMLs are also in `myproject/yamls-elsewhere-parameterized` directory.

 ```console
 $ ls myproject/source/frontend
 Dockerfile		README.md		dr-surge.js		manifest.yml		package-lock.json	server.js		start-nodejs.sh		stylePaths.js		tsconfig.json		webpack.dev.js LICENSE		__mocks__		jest.config.js		nodemon.json		package.json		src			stories			test-setup.js		webpack.common.js	webpack.prod.js